ModelEarth/community/challenge/README.md

 <h3>Join our Code for America Web Challenge - August to October 25, 2020</h3>

-Form a virtual team with your organization or join an existing team for our 2020 virtual event presented by the U.S. EPA in partnership with the Georgia Department of Economic Development and <a href="https://www.codeforamerica.org/" target="_parent">Code for America</a>.
+Form a team with your organization or join an existing team for our 2020 virtual event presented by the U.S. EPA in partnership with the Georgia Department of Economic Development and <a href="https://www.codeforamerica.org/" target="_parent">Code for America</a>.

 <h3>$10,000 in Challenge Awards</h3>